Davidster/ikari/README.md

 - [x] see if rust 1.60 improves the stability of the simulation with the std::Instant changes
   - It did not
 - [x] use clippy with this project
+- [x] fix simulation stability (dt seems to be wrong!)
+- [ ] do logarithmic depth buffer to prevent z fighting
 - [ ] support normal maps
 - [ ] refactor the proj!
 - [ ] support gltf format